Sewer56/CriFsV2Lib/README.md

 I wrote this library for my personal needs (i.e. for use with [CriFs.V2.Hook](https://github.com/Sewer56/CriFs.V2.Hook.ReloadedII) extensions).
 Does not support packing/repacking; if you need that functionality, fire a pull request 😇.

+What this library isn't:
+- General CRI Table Parser  (it skips any data it doesn't care about)

 Feature Support
 ===============